ciar4n/bonsai-docs/content/_index.md

 ### Why build with Bonsai

-<h4 style="--lh:2.2rem">Bonsai CSS is a super lightweight, fully responsive, utlity complete framework.
+<h4 style="--lh:2.2rem">Bonsai CSS is a super lightweight, fully responsive, utility complete framework.
 All you need to build beautifully crafted web interfaces with ease.</h4>

 - A utility complete CSS framework solution
 - Classless base styling of semantic HTML elements